cockroachdb/docs/interval.md

 ## Format

-When declaring an `INTERVAL`, format it as `INTERVAL '2h30m30s'`, where the following units can be specified either as positive or negative decimal numbers:
+When inserting into an `INTERVAL` column, format the value as `INTERVAL '2h30m30s'`, where the following units can be specified either as positive or negative decimal numbers:

 - `h` (hour)
 - `m` (minute)